Pontormo: Lost or damaged works

 Many of Pontormo's works have been damaged, including the lunettes for the cloister in the Carthusian monastery of Galluzo.
 They now are displayed indoors, although in their damaged state.

 Perhaps most tragic is the loss of the unfinished frescoes for the choir of the Basilica of San Lorenzo, Florence which consumed the last decade of his life.
 His frescoes depicted a Last Judgment day composed of an unsettling morass of writhing figures.
-The remaining drawings, showing a bizarre and mystical ribboning of bodies, had an almost hallucinatory effect.
+The remaining drawings, showing a bizarre and mystical ribboning of bodies, have an almost hallucinatory effect.
 Florentine figure painting had mainly stressed linear and sculptural figures.
 For example, the Christ in Michelangelo's Last Judgment in the Sistine Chapel is a massive painted block, stern in his wrath; by contrast, Pontormo's Jesus in the Last Judgment twists sinuously, as if rippling through the heavens in the dance of ultimate finality.
 Angels swirl about him in even more serpentine poses.
 If Pontormo's work from the 1520s seemed to float in a world little touched by gravitational force, the Last Judgment figures seem to have escaped it altogether and flail through rarefied air.

 In his Last Judgment, Pontormo went against pictorial and theological tradition by placing God the Father at the feet of Christ, instead of above him, an idea Vasari found deeply disturbing:

 But I have never been able to understand the significance of this scene, ...
 I mean, what he could have intended to signify in that part where there is Christ on high, raising the dead, and below His feet is God the Father, who is creating Adam and Eve.
 Besides this, in one of the corners, where are the four Evangelists, nude, with books in their hands, it does not seem to me that in a single place did he give a thought to any order of composition, or measurement, or time, or variety in the heads, or diversity in the flesh-colours, or, in a word, to any rule, proportion or law of perspective, for the whole work is full of nude figures with an order, design, invention, composition, colouring, and painting contrived after his own fashion ...